leydisContre7777/amazee_assessment/README.md

-To the site working you need to do:
+To get the site working you need to do:

  # Clone the repository